EnautMendi/Muskit/README.md

 #### QuantumGate.py
 QuantumGate.py has two purposes: 1) It can be used to configure Muskit to use quantum gates to be used in MutantsGenerator; 2) To specify newly implemented gates to be used by Muskit.
 A sample file is available <a href="https://github.com/EnautMendi/QuantumMutationQiskit/blob/master/QuantumMutation/QuantumGates.py"> here </a>.

-One can specify the gates in the following five gates:
+One can specify the gates in the following five categories:

 - AllGates = ("x", "h", "p", "t", "s", "z", "y", "id", "rx", "ry", "rz", "sx", "swap", "rzz", "rxx", "cx", "cz", "ccx", "cswap") # All the gates that are currently supported
 - OneQubit = ("x", "h", "p", "t", "s", "z", "y", "id", "rx", "ry", "rz", "sx") # All the supported gates that affect one qubit